gousiosg/homepage/_posts/2013-03-05-new-stats-language-required.md

 R for the occasional correlation or plot in other papers.
 However, I never had to manipulate data and design code that will be re-used (hopefully) with it.

 The experience has not been great.
-The R language may be nice and fine for statisticians (I believe; I really don't know any statistician), but from a programmer's perspective, it is a nightmare.
+The [R language](http://cran.r-project.org/doc/manuals/R-lang.html) may be nice and fine for statisticians (I believe; I really don't know any statistician), but from my perspective, it is a nightmare.
 While other languages may feel like they have designed by a committee, the R language seems to be designed by no-one.
 In my eyes, it looks like that every time someone needed a feature to be implemented it just did and it stuck.
 The main problem is inconsistency, for